 However, in Fig. 1, the wage rates as well as the profit rates are equalized among the three industries.
-In other words, the wage rate wO is common to each of the three industries, and wD is tangential to any of the production functions, f_1f_1 , f_2f_2 , and f_3f_3 .
-Nevertheless, there are considerable differences in the capital intensity, and $OC_1 < OC_2 < OC_3$ prevails.
+In other words, the wage rate wO is common to each of the three industries, and wD is tangential to any of the production functions, f_1f_1 , f_2f_2 , and f_sf_s .
+Nevertheless, there are considerable differences in the capital intensity, and $OC_1 < OC_2 < OC_s$ prevails.
 We see differences among different-size firms not only in the capital intensity, but also in the value added per man.
-Moreover, despite the marked difference in the value added productivity $(A_1C_1, A_2C_2 \text{ and } A_3C_3)$, we see that this difference is not reflected in the wage differential.
+Moreover, despite the marked difference in the value added productivity $(A_1C_1, A_2C_2 \text{ and } A_sC_3)$, we see that this difference is not reflected in the wage differential.
 This prevails even under the assumption of the equalized profit rate among industries.
-Itō presumes that this model can be a decisive material as a criticism for the capital-concentration hypothesis, for even if the sharp interscale differential emerges in the capital intensity and productivity through capital concentration to big business, the above model illustrates that it will not necessarily be reflected in the wage differential.
+Itô presumes that this model can be a decisive material as a criticism for the capital intensity and productivity through capital concentration to big business, the above model illustrates that it will not necessarily be reflected in the wage differential.
 Furthermore, this relation holds true even as an equilibrium point.